 6. Meghan Ward – The Adventures in Parenthood Project (adventurousparents.com)

-Meghan and her husband Paul are adventurers and freelancers based in Banff, Alberta, exploring and discovering with their daughters.
+Meghan and her partner Paul are adventurers and freelancers based in Banff, Alberta, exploring and discovering with their daughters.

 And here are a few great pieces on taking your kids out on outdoors adventures: